persamplex/Tasker/README.md

 ```
 ![Output](https://s6.uupload.ir/files/capture_qimg.png)

-as you think the MainModule change to the **My Function Name**! its like my code ran in some function with the name My Function Name.
+As you can see, the MainModule changes to **My Function Name**.
+It's as if your code ran inside a function named "My Function Name".

 ### t.config
-for now we have just 2 option for config
+Currently, there are two configuration options available.

 #### **filename**
 ```python